Maternal mental health resources

 Know and trust what you need

-Many women — particularly those who are high-achieving and self-reliant — struggle to identify their own needs in real time.
-The first skill is developing the internal awareness to know what would actually help, rather than defaulting to "I'm fine."
+Many women, particularly those who are high-achieving and self-reliant, struggle to identify their own needs in real time.
+Mindfulness is a core part of this skill: learning to pause, notice what is actually happening internally, and trust it.
+Rather than defaulting to "I'm fine," this skill builds the awareness to know what would actually help.

 02